cdsittampalam/documentation/docs/Deposit & Withdraw.md

 These include:

-*   the amount to withdraw
+*   Asset and amount to withdraw
-*   the source fund
+*   Source fund
-*   the transaction reference number
+*   Transaction reference number
+*   Expiry date and time information
+*   Blockchain miner's fee
+*   Total withdrawal cost (including the amount to withdraw and the miner's fee)
-*   the estimated withdrawal fee
+*   Balance after the total withdrawal cost is deducted

-Details of the withdrawal fees is shown when you click the question mark icon.
-Fees includes:
+*   From details:
+     * Name of the trade initiator
+     * Email address of the trade initiator

-*   Qredo fees for the settlement.
+     * Network alias of the trade initiator
-*   Miner fees that cover the work and resources they need to generate blocks on the underlying network.
+*   To details:
+     * Withdraw wallet address

 1. To start the withdrawal, click **Initiate Withdrawal**.
 You are then prompted to check your phone app.
 2. To return to the previous screen, click **Back**.